hackclub/hackclub/workshops/3d_models_with_zdog/README.md

   translate: { z: -18 },
 })
 ```
-What this does, is to make a box shape with a width and a height of 100.
-For the color, I preferred using the “color” property because the whole square will have the same color, in this case red.
-Also, I used the “stroke” property to round the corners and make it look way better.
-And finally I used the translate property to move the square -18 away from the 0 in the z coordinate.
+1. As seen before, the ```addTo``` property puts the made shape inside of the main Zdog Illustration.
+2. Used the width and height properties to make a perfect square, i didn't give it a depth because it was not needed.
+3. The whole square will have the same color (red), so we can use the color property to give the whole shape a single color instead of assigning a color to each face.
+4. As said before, the stroke property helps the shape to look a little rounded.
+5. The translate property moves the square -18 within the z-axis.
+You can interpret this as if you were giving a shape a depth, so the shape is moved backwards.

 When running these few lines, we will get this:
 ![red square](https://cloud-2q1vsewnu.vercel.app/0image.png)